 Born premature, Amanda has Cerebral Palsy along with profound hearing loss and very little vision.
 Although she has some perception of light in one eye, Amanda is deafblind.

 Deafblindness combines varying degrees of both hearing and vision loss, making it unique to each individual and requiring specialized support.
-About one percent of Canada’s population or approximately 368,400 people are deafblind.
+Over one percent of Canada’s population or approximately 466,420 people are deafblind.

 As a child, Amanda’s Mother advocated for her to receive essential support through Intervenor Services.
 Canadians with deafblindness have inconsistent access to services like Intervenor Services or Support Service Providers, as there is no national standard for these vital resources.